Meher Randeria

 Contributing Editor

-Meher is a freshman undergraduate student studying Applied Physics.
+Meher is a sophomore undergraduate student studying Applied Physics.
 An international student from Mumbai, India, she likes to stargaze, read anything with words, watch Formula One, and critique films with her friends.

 Previous positions